ccynthia6/E-Commerce-Analysis/README.md

 ![Revenue Analysis Dashboard](screenshot/05_revenue_analysis.png)

-> **Apple alone accounts for $48,842 — more than half of Electronics revenue.** Samsung is a distant second at $19,979.
+> **The critical finding:** **Apple alone accounts for $48,842 — more than half of Electronics revenue.** Samsung is a distant second at $19,979.
 This extreme brand concentration is a business risk: if Apple products were out of stock or priced uncompetitively, revenue would collapse.
 Weekly revenue shows fluctuation between ~$19K–$23K without a consistent growth trend, suggesting no active acquisition or retention strategy was running in October.

+The fact that our weekly revenue completely plateaus between $19K–$23K while Apple single-handedly controls over half the market highlights a dangerously passive revenue model.
+We aren't growing a customer base; we are simply riding the wave of existing Apple demand, meaning our financial health is entirely tied to another company's product cycle rather than our own store's growth strategies.

 ---